-Answer: The experimental columns will not match the theoretical exactly.
+Answer: The experimental data will not match the theoretical data exactly.
 They may be somewhat close, or not.

 Teacher Tip: Students may have a difficult time understanding why the experimental column and the theoretical column don't match.
 The experimental results will vary because they are the result of random flips of the coin.
-The theoretical outcomes are the expected value, which is like an educated guess as to what the outcomes of the experiment will be.
+The theoretical outcomes are the expected value, which is a prediction of what the outcomes of the experiment will be on average.
 Try to get your students to verbalize the reason for this disparity.
 CCSS Mathematical Practice: Students will look for and express regularity in repeated reasoning.

 Mathematically proficient students should understand that random processes as done by this model are simulating experimental data.
 Using addition and multiplication rules, students should be able to describe theoretical outcomes and the difference from experimental outcomes.